Editor's Note: This article has been updated with additional industry comment.

 A decision on a winning contractor for a similar rotary wing service provision deal is expected in the next two months or so.

-Affinity estimates its element of the fixed-wing training project will be worth around £500 million (US $720 million) through the end of a deal, which will replace current elementary, multi-engine and basic flying training aircraft by January 2019.
+Affinity estimates its element of the fixed-wing training project will be worth around £500 million (US $720 million) through to the end of a deal, which will replace current aging elementary, multi-engine and basic flying training aircraft by January 2019.

 The first aircraft to be delivered in the program, a German-built Grob G120TP, will be handed over to the contractor late this year while the final aircraft, a Texan T-6, is scheduled to be delivered mid-2018.

 The deal will see the current training fleets of Grob G115, Beechcraft King Air 200/350s and Shorts Tucano be pensioned off.